-It is prudent to test the main board on its own before fitting it to the pot board and panel.
-If you have a bench power supply that allows you to select the current limit then set both the +12V and -12V supplies to a current limit of 75mA.
+If you have a bench power supply that allows you to select the current limit then set both the +12V and -12V supplies to a current limit of 100mA.
 This should prevent any serious meltdowns if there is a problem with the build.

-Power up the main board on its own.
-If you can measure power supply current then it should be around -25mA from the negative rail and +25mA from the positive rail.
-Anything significantly more than this, like 30mA, will indicate a problem.
+Power up the completed module.
+If you can measure power supply current then it should be around -85mA from the negative rail and +75mA from the positive rail.
+Anything significantly more than this, like 100mA, will indicate a problem.
 If you can't measure current then check that no devices are getting warm.